chclaus/dt/README.md

 # Commands

 ## URI command
+- Encodes an URI to a safe representation
-Encode or decode an URI
+- Decodes an already encoded URI

 ## Base64 command
-Encode or decode strings to base64

-TODO implement
+- Encodes a string to it's base64 representation
+- Decodes a base64 string to it's plain representation

 ## JWT command
 Decode, Encode and validate JWTs